 Why: You will be dazzled by the prizes at closing, accumulated by participation in a wide range of theme activities and scavenger hunt.
 The pot luck Saturday dinner (bring double the quantity for your group) with BBQ lamb morsels marinated with Dijon mustard.
 Followed by musical social at Council Hall, are not to be missed for any better reason!

-How Much: Pre-Register for $22.00 and pay a deposit online, or after Friday Oct 20th for $25 at the gate.
+How Much: Register for $25.00 and pay online, or at the gate.
 Dance only (no camping or dinner), $5 at the door.

 Indoor bunks: reserve now $15.00 per person, space limited.
 (Kitchie Lodge, heated cabin, showers, for 80 people.)